yankailab/OpenKAI/html/viewer/_GLIM/README.md

 For another sensor, connect its `_PointCloud` and optional `_IMUbase` to GLIM and select its `configPath`.
-Clouds use metres and increasing timestamps in microseconds.
+Clouds use metres and increasing timestamps in nanoseconds.
 When using an IMU, samples must use m/s² including gravity and rad/s, calibrated IMU-to-cloud extrinsics, and the same capture clock as depth.
 The input interface gives one timestamp per complete cloud; it does not deskew a scanning LiDAR.
 Keep the input cloud transform fixed in the sensor frame. `_PointCloud` frames remain spans in a ring buffer: allocate at